-The INSIEME seismic network has been designed to achieve two main purposes: a) to study the seismic processes related to the occurrence of events belonging to the two clusters of anthropogenic seismicity; b) to provide the scientific community with new open-access high-quality seismic data for studying such phenomenon and for developing methodologies useful to discriminate between natural and anthropogenic events.
+In this framework, the INSIEME seismic network has been specifically designed to achieve two main purposes: a) to study the seismic processes related to the occurrence of events belonging to the two clusters of anthropogenic seismicity; b) to provide the scientific community with new open-access high-quality seismic data for studying such phenomenon and for developing methodologies useful to discriminate between natural and anthropogenic events.
 The following points provide details of the network from its layout to the data acquisition and processing.